 Educational Resources to Get You Back to Everyday Life

-Orthopedic and musculoskeletal conditions, sports injuries and spinal conditions can be complex.
+Orthopedic and musculoskeletal conditions and sports injuries can be complex.
 It’s natural to feel overwhelmed about your diagnosis, treatment and what’s to come.
 We’ve provided links to several key resources that will help you along the way.
 Read them at your own pace to learn more about your course of treatment and recovery journey.

 Knowing what to do and expect before, during and following surgery is important to help the recovery process and promote the best results possible.
 We provide presurgical instructions, which include a Presurgical Instruction Booklet: A Guidebook to Preparation and Recovery to set you on the right path.